danwing/metadata/draft-rw-sconepro-flow-metadata.md

 The metadata is described in CDDL format below.

 ~~~~~
+; one or more metadata can be signaled.
 metadata = {
   metadata-type: (0..1), ; 0 is Network Metadata and 1 is Application Metadata
   * $$metadata-extensions